 Bright can also help.
 Our MoneyScience™ AI studies your finances and makes card payments for you, when it makes sense for you, finding the fastest way to get you debt-free.
 We can pay off your cards up to 3x faster.

 Your “minimum due” is essentially the lowest amount your bank will accept as payment toward your credit card’s balance each month.
 Whenever you pay it, the rest of your balance begins accruing interest, which is added to your next bill.
-To avoid the interest cost, try a debt pay down method or start using Bright.
+To avoid the interest cost, try a debt pay down method or start using Bright Money.